 What is Pay As You Earn (PAYE)?
 How do I know if I qualify?

-Answer: Pay As You Earn, or PAYE, is a new federal student loan repayment plan that is now available to some borrowers with newer federal loans.
+Pay As You Earn, or PAYE, is a federal student loan repayment plan that is available to some borrowers with newer federal loans.
 It caps your monthly federal student loan payment at 10 percent of your discretionary income.

 Another repayment program, Income-Based Repayment (IBR), is currently available for all student loan borrowers and caps your monthly payment at 15% of your discretionary income.

 For borrowers who qualify for PAYE, monthly loan payments will be two thirds of what they would be under IBR.
 Additionally, after 20 years of monthly payments, any remaining student loan balance is forgiven.

 PAYE is also an eligible repayment plan for borrowers seeking to qualify for Public Service Loan Forgiveness.